englekk/handbook-docs/Fuse/01 - Getting Started.md

 # $(Getting Started)

 Getting up and running with Fuse is super easy.
-We'll just need to install a few things, then we're good to go!
+First of all, [download the latest version of Fuse!](https://www.fusetools.com/downloads)

 ## $(Setup)